bfrangi/parallel-plate-capacitor/README.md

 # Finite Parallel Plate Capacitor Simulation

-Numerical simulation in *Electromagnetism* course of *Physics Engineering* degree.
+Code for _Numerical Simulation of a Finite Parallel Plate Capacitor_ developed for an *Electromagnetism and Optics* course of the UC3M *Physics Engineering* degree.

 ## Contents